-Princes Way is the seafront promenade road, heading south out of Cleveleys to Anchorsholme and Little Bispham, travelling in the direction of Blackpool.
+Princes Way is the seafront promenade road, going south from Cleveleys to Blackpool.
+Technically it’s in Blackpool but it feels like it’s part of Cleveleys.

-The final phase of the new Cleveleys sea defences were completed in 2010 and finish at the boundary with Blackpool against Kingsway, near the shipwreck memorial and the little pumping station building where there is a hump in the road which forms part of the sea defences.
+The final phase of the stepped Cleveleys sea defences was completed in 2010.
+You’ll see that the steps end at the boundary with Blackpool, near the shipwreck memorial.
+There’s a little pumping station building there, and a hump in the road which forms part of the sea defences.

 The new sea defences are built with ‘wave breaker’ units to dissipate the energy of the tide.